10 People Indicted Binghamton NY Drug Conspiracy Charges June 2022 No Bail, No Media, Secret & Sealed Federal Trial Ongoing July 2026 with Convictions

 meaning the general public and local media outlets were largely unaware

-of the legal proceedings for over three years.
+of the legal proceedings for over three years and 8 months.

 .png)